juronja/homelab-configs/Infrastructure/Proxmox/proxmox-configs.md

 ## Enable VLANs on nodes vmbr0

-Go to node System > Network > vmbr0 and tick the VLAN aware option, also limit VLAN IDs in advanced options (2-4).
+Go to node System > Network > vmbr0 and tick the VLAN aware option.

 ## Drive share for Truenas Rsync